 The presence of Robert de Niro’s Archibald ‘Harry’ Tuttle as a fearless and independent repair man whose Terrence ‘Terry’ Gilliam sounding and looking name and nature recalled Gilliam and his own fearless and independent approach to film art reaffirmed the implicit Howard addressing intent of the film, as the surname of Tuttle evoked a bit character named Mr. Tuttle-played by Jack Perkins-in the allegorical Howard film, NIGHT SHIFT (1982), and openly linked the film to the twilit and disastrous year of 1982.
 The surname of Tuttle also reaffirmed the twilit intent of the madcap film, as the surname evoked that of William Tuttle, makeup man on the original TWILIGHT ZONE telefilm series.
 Alas, Tuttle was literally destroyed by paperwork, in the end, no doubt reflecting Gilliam’s own fear that the TZ disaster would lead to a persnickety and rules and regulation filled crackdown on indie film artists like himself, an implication underlined by the fact that De Niro and Gilliam were both lone Americans in England.
 Curiously, seeing Sam’s mother, the Wicked Ida Lowry-whose named evoked original TWILIGHT ZONE telefilm series actress and director Ida Lupino, and played by Helmond-flirt shamelessly with a young male extra who looked like Edward VIII at one of her parties was also fitting, reminding us that the Duchess of Kent had implicitly inspired the film version of the Wicked Witch of the West, and preparing us for her death on April 24, 1986.

-Significantly, however, Gilliam left behind death and twilit gloom and doom and embraced daylit life and indomitably carefree exuberance when he returned with Idle, McKeown, Pryce, Purvis, BRAZIL film composer Michael Kamen and Winston Dennis-who had played the fierce Minotaur in TIME BANDITS, and was forever linked to 1982 via his role as a security guard in the allegorical Pink Floyd and Alan Parker film, PINK FLOYD: THE WALL (1982)-when he merged his cut-out animation with live action for his most gleefully demented animaction film to date, the allegorical, fantastic realist, TIME BANDITS evoking and exuberantly satirical film, often called THE GOOD, THE BAD AND THE CYCLIST in Waikato, and known most everywhere else as THE ADVENTURES OF BARON MUNCHAUSEN (1989).
+Significantly, however, Gilliam left behind death and twilit gloom and doom and embraced daylit life and indomitably carefree exuberance when he returned with Idle, McKeown, Pryce, Purvis, Winston Dennis-who had played the fierce Minotaur in TIME BANDITS, and was forever linked to 1982 via his role as a security guard in the allegorical Pink Floyd and Alan Parker film, PINK FLOYD: THE WALL (1982)-and BRAZIL composer Michael Kamen when he truly merged his cut-out animation with live action for his most gleefully demented animaction film to date, the twilit, allegorical, fantastic realist, TIME BANDITS evoking and exuberantly satirical film, often called THE GOOD, THE BAD AND THE CYCLIST in Waikato, and known most everywhere else as THE ADVENTURES OF BARON MUNCHAUSEN (1989).

 ‘And that-and that was only one of the many occasions on which I met my death, an experience which I don’t hesitate strongly to recommend